seanorama/gloo/docs/content/guides/observability/tracing.md

                          port_value: 9411
    {{< /highlight >}}

-3. Apply the bootstrap config.
+3. Apply the updated Envoy config.
 For Envoy to pick up the new config, you need to restart the Envoy proxy deployment.

    ```bash
    kubectl rollout restart deployment gateway-proxy